antmicro/zephelin/docs/source/ctf_to_tef.md

 * `--zephyr-base` - the script tries to automatically find the Zephyr directory in order to use the metadata file definition of CTF events.
   If this fails, you have to provide the path or set the `ZEPHYR_BASE` environmental variable.
 * `--build-dir` - the directory storing the results of the build and [ram_report](https://docs.zephyrproject.org/latest/develop/optimizations/tools.html#build-target-ram-report).
+* `--zephyr-elf-path` - the path to generated Zephyr ELF file, it should be deduced based on the build directory.
 * `--tflm-model-path` - the provided TFLite Micro model is processed to extract information about its layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} event.
+* `--tflm-model-ids` - the IDs of TFLM models, the order has to be the same as in `--tflm-model-path`.
+  It has to be used only if default mechanism deducing IDs based on models' addresses fails.
-* `--tvm-model-path` - the provided microTVM graph JSON file is processed to extract information about model's layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} Event,
+* `--tvm-model-path` - the provided microTVM graph JSON file is processed to extract information about model's layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} Event.
 * `--tvm-model-metadata-path` - the provided microTVM Intermediate Representation file is processed to extract more information about operators parameters.
-It can be obtained from the compiled module
+  It can be obtained from the compiled module.
-(see [export_tvm_metadata.py](https://github.com/antmicro/zephelin/blob/main/scripts/export_tvm_metadata.py) for reference).
+  (see {zpl_repo}`scripts/export_tvm_metadata.py` for reference - please note, that `--tvm-module-name` has to be specified if custom module name was used, like `quantized` for sine model, based on generated functions' prefixes from {zpl_repo}`samples/common/tvm/src/sine.h`).
   Verified TVM versions: `v0.14.dev273` - `v0.18.0`.
 * `--tvm-model-op-remove-prefix` - the provided regular expression is used to remove microTVM operator prefixes.
   Applied on both operator types and instances.
 Default value is `^tvmgen_default_`.
 * `--tvm-model-op-remove-suffix` - the provided regular expression is used to remove microTVM operator type suffixes.
   Applied on operator types.
 Default value is `_\d*$`.

 * `--instrumentation` - the option indicating `ctf_trace` was produced by the instrumentation subsystem.
 * `-o` - the file path which points to the file where the converted trace should be saved.